Master hexagonal architecture in Rust

 • The repo call succeeds, but the metrics fall over.

-Now picture every permutation of these cases with the all of Results produced when receiving, parsing and responding to HTTP requests 🤯.
+Now picture every permutation of these cases with all of the Results produced when receiving, parsing and responding to HTTP requests 🤯.

 This is what happens if you stick domain logic in your handlers.
 Without a Service abstraction, you have to integration test this hell.